vladokovac/getting-better/README.md

 ![Amazing Pie + Cat + Pi gif](https://tuxthedappergent.files.wordpress.com/2014/03/tumblr_n2g2zcha581qhy6c9o1_500.gif?w=625)

 So my last entry seems to have been more profound and prophetic than I thought.
-After working for a bit in C# after hours, this specific pursuit of professional enhancement fell by the wayside.
+After working for a bit in C# after hours, this repository and it's specific pursuit of professional improvement fell by the wayside.
 Work finally slowed down a bit (not for long though) and I'm ready to pick things up where I left them.
 Gayle Laakmann, I'm coming for you.
 Or rather your book of deviously useful and frustratingly diverse programming challenges.